Pennsylvania Layoffs — August 2015

 | Fezell's Sandy Township Shop N Save | Dubois | 50 |

-The biggest impact was at The Bank of New York Mellon at its Philadelphia facility, reporting 280 affected workers.
+The most significant filing came from The Bank of New York Mellon at its Philadelphia facility, reporting 280 affected workers.
 Atkore International followed with 217 workers.

 Trend & Outlook